vikumar01/cat-dog-pred-VGG16--kaggle/README.md

 # cat-dog-pred-VGG16--kaggle

-IN this we have not used the library for implementing VGG-16 Instead code is written for each hidden layer to implement it
+In this we have not used the library for implementing VGG-16.
+Instead code is written for each hidden layer to implement it.

 https://www.kaggle.com/c/dogs-vs-cats/data